crosswalk-project/crosswalk-website/documentation/Getting_Started/40-Run_on_Tizen.md

 ## Create a Tizen package

-A Tizen package file is a zip file with some "magic" and an `.xpk` suffix.
+A Tizen package file is a zip file with some "magic" (a special file header specific to Crosswalk) and an `.xpk` suffix.
 It will contain all of the files relating to your application (HTML, CSS, JavaScript, assets), as well as any metadata (`manifest.json`, icons etc.).
 See [the wiki](#wiki/Crosswalk-package-management) for detailed information about the format.

-To create a zip package, you will need to have a `bash` shell and the `openssl` binary installed.
+To create a zip package, you will need a `bash` shell and the `zip` and `openssl` binaries installed.
 On Linux, these are usually available by default.
 On Windows, you will need to [install git SCM](#documentation/getting_started/Windows_host_setup/Installation-for-Crosswalk-Tizen).

-Then follow these steps to create the package:
+Then follow the steps below to create the package.

+### Add the make_xpk script

 1. Copy the following script into a file called `make_xpk.sh`: